-Join Tom Green for an in-depth discussion in this video Create an Apple Watch alert, part of UX Design Tools: Principle.
+Join Tom Green for an in-depth discussion in this video Create an Apple Watch alert, part of Principle for UX Design.

 - [Voiceover] Our final exercise…in practical principle projects…involves creating an Apple Watch interface.…Now what makes designing a prototype for an Apple Watch…so intriguing is you have such a small space to work with.…I've selected the Home art board here,…and you notice that the width is 270 pixels by 340 pixels.…Now, there are two Apple Watch sizes here,…so you can see there's one that 312 by 390…and the other's 272 by 340.…Make your choice.…